-1. Open the Amazon EC2 console.

-- 2. In the navigation pane, click Security Groups. - 3.
-Select Network Platforms from the filter list, then select EC2-Classic. - 4.
-Select a security group.
+- 1. Open the Amazon EC2 console. - 2.
+In the navigation pane, click Security Groups. - Select EC2 security groups from the filter list. - Select a security group.
 We display general information in the Description tab and inbound rules on the Inbound tab.